How Many Hours of Sleep Does Your Baby Need?

 During week one:

 Your baby will sleep what feels like most of the time!
-They should get anywhere from 16-18 hours of sleep but many newborns sleep even more; half of this will be during the night and the other half will be stretched out across four naps.
-Newborns have small stomachs and digest fast, so your baby will need to be fed every 2-3 hours, and yes you will be exhausted, but there is no need to wake your baby to eat (unless recommended by your pediatrician to ensure weight gain).
+They should get anywhere from 16-18 hours of sleep but many newborns sleep even more.
+Half of this will be during the night and the other half will be stretched out across four naps.
+Newborns have small stomachs and digest fast, so your baby will need to be fed every 2-3 hours, and yes you will be exhausted.
+There is no need to wake your baby to eat (unless recommended by your pediatrician to ensure weight gain).

 In the first two months:

 Your baby won’t be able to tell day from night because they haven’t developed a circadian rhythm yet, so it’s important that you help teach them when to sleep.
 Provide a comfortable and safe environment for your baby to sleep in with appropriate bedtime lighting.
-It’s never too soon to teach your baby sleep language, so let them know that it’s time to go “night-night in your crib,” or what have you.
+It’s never too soon to teach your baby sleep language, so let them know that it’s time to go “night-night in your crib.”

 From week two to month two:

 Your baby should be sleeping 15-17 hours per day with 8-10 of those hours at night and the rest of the time stretched across three naps.
 It is important that you hold your baby and love on them as much as you want.
 However, by week four you should get into the habit of putting them down while drowsy and awake for at least one of their naps.
 Between six and eight weeks, you should have a more established bedtime routine.
 If you are nursing your baby to sleep, rocking your baby to sleep, playing music, etc., remember that this will be a part of your baby’s routine that will be hard to break later on, so start teaching your baby how to sleep early on!

 Your baby will have a bigger stomach and sleep in longer intervals of four or more hours.
 Your baby should be getting 15 hours of sleep with at least 10 of these hours at night and the rest stretched across three naps throughout the day.